canonical/platform-engineering-docs/hiring/reviewing-written-interviews.rst

 #.
 Any open source contributions
 #.
 Why they want to join Canonical
 #.
 Skills they have and technologies they are familiar with (we use Python,
-   Plinux, k8s, GitHub actions, …)
+   linux, k8s, GitHub actions, …)

 Evidence of Exceptional Achievement
 -----------------------------------